-And then, there will be times like now, when the world as we know it is hurtling through transition.
-When the ground under your feet feels like its shifting and you can’t quite get your bearings.
+These are times when the world and the constructs of our lives as we know them are hurtling through transition.
+During times like these the ground under your feet may feel like its shifting and you can’t quite get your bearings.

 But no matter what kind of life transition it is, you can count on this: there will be an ending, actual or metaphorical.